dikortis/LetsTalkETC/Episodes/Episode_11.md

-sure this is true so the the blockchain folk simply need to have instances to do work on if for some reason they want to collude and say okay let's only choose instances that come from this company or from this country or this what-have-you then they could do that if you'd want to if you'd want to come combat that if you want to make sure every every instance is treated equally that would have to be a separate system that kind of lays on top of blockchain and that would be
+sure this is true so the the blockchain folk simply need to have instances to do work on if for some reason they want to collude and say let's only choose instances that come from this company or from this country or this what-have-you then they could do that if you'd want to if you'd want to come combat that if you want to make sure every instance is treated equally that would have to be a separate system that kind of lays on top of blockchain and that would be